Dentists Detect Early Mouth, Gum, & Throat Cancer

-Everyone should have an oral cancer screening at least once a year during a regular dental exam to stay ahead and ensure early detection.
+Everyone should have an oral cancer screening at least once a year during a regular dental exam.
 Some people are especially susceptible to oral cancer.
 These groups of people are statistically more at risk to develop oral cancer:

-- Men (nearly twice as likely to get oral cancer than women)
+- Men (twice as likely to get oral cancer than women)

 - Anyone 18 or older, but especially people over 55